James F. Conant

-James Ferguson Conant (born June 10, 1958) is an American philosopher at the University of Chicago who has written extensively on topics in philosophy of language, ethics, and metaphilosophy.
-He is perhaps best known for his writings on Wittgenstein, and his association with the New Wittgenstein school of Wittgenstein interpretation initiated by Cora Diamond.
+James Ferguson Conant (/ˈkoʊnənt/; born June 10, 1958) is an American philosopher at the University of Chicago who has written extensively on topics in philosophy of language, ethics, and metaphilosophy.
+He is the Chester D. Tripp Distinguished Service Professor of Humanities at the University of Chicago.
+He is perhaps best known for his writings on the history of German philosophy and the history of analytic philosophy.
+These two interests overlap in his work on Ludwig Wittgenstein.
+Earlier in his career, he was known for his association with the New Wittgenstein school of Wittgenstein interpretation initiated by Cora Diamond.
+He has also written on Immanuel Kant and the Kantian tradition in both German and analytic philosophy.

 Life and career

 Conant was born in Kyoto, Japan, to American parents.
 He is the grandson of former Harvard University president James Bryant Conant.
 At 14, he attended Phillips Exeter Academy.
 He received his B.A. in Philosophy and History of Science from Harvard College in 1982, and his Ph.D. in Philosophy from Harvard University in 1990.

-He joined the philosophy faculty at the University of Pittsburgh from 1990-1999, and then became Professor of Philosophy at the University of Chicago.
-In December, 2012, he became co-director of the Center for Analytic German Idealism at Leipzig University, and in July, 2017 he was appointed Humboldt Professor of Philosophy at Leipzig University.
-He remains as an adjunct professor at Leipzig.
+He joined the philosophy faculty at the University of Pittsburgh from 1990–1999, and then became Professor of Philosophy at the University of Chicago.
+In December 2012, he became co-director of the Center for Analytic German Idealism at Leipzig University, and in July, 2017 he was appointed Humboldt Professor of Philosophy at Leipzig University.
+He resigned the Humboldt Professorship effective July 1, 2023, and returned full-time to University of Chicago, where he remains Chester D. Tripp Distinguished Service Professor of Humanities.
+He remains as an adjunct professor at Leipzig and has held visiting professorships and fellowships at numerous institutions worldwide.